 - Software OS (VNA-QT): Win 7, Win 10, Linux, MacOS

-The unit I purchased came with a small carrying case, calibration loads and test jumpers.
-The software is downloadable and is easily configured.
+The unit I purchased came with a small carrying case, calibration loads, and test jumpers.
+The software is downloadable and easily configured.

 What I really like about it is the internal battery and the touch screen.